 Do you remember that feeling of walking into your new classroom each year?
 That moment when you first met your teacher and classmates who you would spend so much time with over the next year?
 As we at Education Elements reflect on our school days, it seems that many of our school memories from 30 plus years ago are the same moments our own children look forward to each back to school season.

-In talking to our team of former students, teachers, and parents, our back to school memories had us smiling, laughing, and feeling nostalgic.
-Our conversation and plans to capture 10 back to school memories quickly became a list of 20 that fell into a few categories below:
+In talking to our Education Elements team of former students, teachers, and parents, our back to school memories had us smiling, laughing, and feeling nostalgic.
+Our conversation and plans to capture 10 back to school memories quickly became a list of 20.

 Year after year (for the thirteen years between K and 12th grade) people engage in some of the same activities as they prepare for the back to school season.